 Here are some posts, photos, and videos of mine showing a stressed dog, a fearful dog, my own shut down dog, and some other shut down dogs.
 While some dogs can respond while stressed or fearful, a good teacher will help you work with your dog to get her comfortable in the environment before ever starting to teach “behaviors.”
 Most would agree that learning to be comfortable in a difficult environment is a more important lesson than learning to sit on cue.
 And it will really pay off in the long run.

 (6) Not being aware of the dog’s responses.
 This is a more general version of #5.
 Once one starts learning about dog body language, it can be a revelation to watch videos of one’s own training sessions.
 You may learn that you are making your dog nervous when you ruffle his fur.
 Or that he ducks strongly away when you reach down to pat his head.
 You may learn that you are leaning far to much into your dog’s face.
 You may learn that you are unwittingly doing something to jazz up your dog when you are trying to teach a relaxed, duration behavior.
 Or like me, you may learn that your dogs are way more sound sensitive than you thought.
-(I had the camera on behind my back when I recorded this video.)
+(I had the camera on a tripod behind my back when I recorded this video.)

 (7) Using a verbal cue too soon.
 I mean, we want to do it at the very beginning, and that’s exactly what not to do!
 It seems to be almost innate for us to assume that dogs do or “should” understand our own native human language.
 If you grew up in the “say ‘sit’ and push the dog’s butt down” generation, it is hard to imagine anything else.
 But remember, the word “sit” is a cue.
 It is a green light that says, “if you sit now, reinforcement is available.”
 But attaching that cue to the behavior is a latter step, not the first step.
 Chanting “Sit, sit, sit,” does not instruct your dog what to do.
 And doing the butt push move means that the first thing that Sit means is “Mom is about to push my butt down.”